 When you lose a loved one because of another person or entity’s actions, you and your family deserve justice.
 No court order or compensation can make up for what you have lost, but it can bring closure, relieve financial stress, and hold negligent parties accountable.

-Our Gonzales wrongful death lawyers understand how to prevail in these cases and have secured billions of dollars for thousands of clients.
+Our wrongful death lawyers in Gonzales understand how to prevail in these cases and have secured billions of dollars for thousands of clients.
 No matter your circumstances, we will leverage the full extent of our firm’s resources to recover the compensation you and your family need to move forward.
 We frequently take these cases on a contingency basis, so you owe us nothing unless we win.

 What Is Wrongful Death?